 “Be subject for the Lord’s sake to every human institution, whether it be to the emperor as supreme, or to governors as sent by him to punish those who do evil and to praise those who do good.”
 1 Peter 2:13-14 (ESV)

-Spirits to Prophets
+Spirits of the Prophets Subject to Prophets

 “And the spirits of the prophets are subject to the prophets.”
 1 Corinthians 14:32 (KJV)

-All things to Jesus
+All Things in Subjection to Jesus

 For HE HAS PUT ALL THINGS IN SUBJECTION UNDER HIS FEET.
 But when He says, “All things are put in subjection,” it is evident that He is excepted who put all things in subjection to Him.
 When all things are subjected to Him, then the Son Himself also will be subjected to the One who subjected all things to Him, so that God may be all in all.